-- There were only 3 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance.
-All were rooms in share houses. - Less than 1% of the rental properties in the state were affordable for a single person who depends on New Start Allowance (8 properties, of which 5 were rooms in share houses). - Only 8% of the properties were affordable for a couple with two young children who are living on New Start Allowance (160 properties).
+- Only one property was available in the south that would have been affordable for a young person aged over 18 who depends on Youth Allowance.
+This was a room in a share house. - Only 4 properties were affordable for a single person who depends on New Start Allowance, 3 of which were in share houses with quite specific requirements about the sort of person who would be accepted as a tenant. - Only 12 properties (1%of the total) were affordable for a couple with two young children who are living on New Start Allowance, and 8 of these were in small communities at a considerable distance from the main population areas where access to employment and services is likely to be difficult.